 The Ginger Plant has been used for medicinal purposes since time immemorial.
 This plant has various applications in the Ayurvedic treatment methods utilized in India.
-The ginger plant is definitely a gift from nature to humans.

 Types of Ginger Plants